bitsharescrude/XBITS-WHITE-PAPER/README.md

-# XBITS Whitepaper
+# CRUDE Whitepaper
-# Bitshares Naira "XBITS.NGN" Making P2P Transactions Easier for Nigerians
+# Bitshares Naira "CRUDE.NGN" Making P2P Transactions Easier for Nigerians

-XBITS.NGN makes P2P transactions faster, trustless and more secure.
+CRUDE.NGN makes P2P transactions faster, trustless and more secure.
 It uses the full merchant and HTLC capabilties of

 bitshares to  achieve its goals of an easier entry into the cryptocurrency market for Nigeiran users.
-XBITS.NGN was
+CRUDE.NGN was

 initially meant for personal use however due to changes in the conditions to create the token the owner has decided to